railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 Groups and Users
 ================

-To configure access rights you must start by defining the groups.
+To configure access rights you'd start by defining the groups.
 It's important for the groups to be representative of your company's job functions rather than of its individual employees.

 So if your finance director is also your sales director, you should create both a Finance Director